ckemere/elec380/source/assignments/hw1/index.rst

      can be restored to maximum.
 What is the minimum delay between current 2 ms pulses for which the action potentials will all be the same?

+9. *Structure and Function of Neurons in the Superior Colliculus (40pts)*

+   Watch the Neuroengineering Seminar featuring Cris Neil (specifically the part about how mice process visual information to hunt crickets).
+(Zoom recording link posted on Slack!)
+   How are neurons organized within and across layers in the superior colliculus?
+   When a mouse is hunting a cricket, which neurons in the superior colliculus are needed to notice/locate the cricket when it is far away?
+Which ones are used to grab it when the mouse is nearby?
+How do the physical structure of the dendritic arbors of the neurons relate to their function?